Hamaoka Nuclear Power Plant: Operation

 Image taken from the air (1988).
 In this image, all units through Hamaoka-3 are operating.
 Copyright National Land Image Information (Color Aerial Photograph), Ministry of Land, Infrastructure and Transport.

 The plant showed stellar performance through the 1990s, however, problems that caused unit 1 to be shut down from 2001 on, and unit 2 from 2005 on significantly hurt the capacity factor figures of the plant.
 Both reactors were initially shut down in 2001 and 2004, respectively, for safety-related upgrades.

-The 2007 Chūetsu offshore earthquake, yet far away from Hamaoka, raised concerns about the impact on such an event on the plant, and Kiyoo Mogi, by then chair of Japan's Coordinating Committee for Earthquake Prediction, called for the immediate closure of the plant.
+The 2007 Chūetsu offshore earthquake, although far away from Hamaoka, raised concerns about the impact on such an event on the plant, and Kiyō Mogi, by then chair of Japan's Coordinating Committee for Earthquake Prediction, called for the immediate closure of the plant.
 After the earthquake, units 1 and 2 were considered too vulnerable and would have required expensive safety upgrades to meet new seismic standards to continue operation.
-So it was decided in December 2008 to decommission both units and replace them by a more modern and robust sixth unit on the eastern side of the plant.
+So it was decided in December 2008 to decommission both units and replace them with a more modern and robust sixth unit on the eastern side of the plant.
 The decommissioning started in 2009 with the first of four stages.
 In a second stage from 2016 to 2022, equipment surrounding the reactors was dismantled, and the decommissioning is expected to complete in 2036.
 Units 3, 4 and 5 continued regular operation.